Our tests and services

 Analysing the personal bio-markers in your genes to monitor the effect your drugs or other therapies are having on your cancer is the purpose of this test.
 It means you can adapt your treatment based on what you learn.Read more

 If you have Stage II or Stage III colon cancer, this test can be used to understand the risk of your cancer recurring and therefore enable you make informed decisions about your personal treatment options.
-It is particularly valuable in assessing whether chemotherapy is necessary or appropriate.Read more
+It is particularly valuable in assessing whether chemotherapy is necessary or appropriate when you have Stage II colon cancer.Read more

 Learn whether PARP inhibitors – one of the latest treatments available – could help you fight ovarian epithelial cancer with this two-gene test focusing on BRCA 1 and BRCA 2.Read more